 Julia Grace has built teams at IBM Research, startups, and Slack and has done due diligence for venture capitalists to determine how well a startup’s engineering team is working together.
 Drawing on this knowledge, Julia attempts to answer the question, Why do some teams ship features rapidly, support each other, and effectively communicate while others struggle?

 Julia Grace is the head of infrastructure engineering at Slack, where she grew her team from 10 people to 60+.
-She excels in high-velocity environments especially during hypergrowth and loves solving challenging engineering problems at scale.
-She advises early- and mid-stage startups and has extensive experience raising venture capital funding (including from top tier investors such as Andreessen Horowitz).
-She sold her previous company, Tindie, which she cofounded and in which she served as CTO.
-She has also founded and sat on several advisory boards for startups and as well as large, multibillion dollar nonprofits.
+She excels in high-velocity environments, especially during hypergrowth, and loves solving challenging engineering problems at scale.
+She advises early- and mid-stage startups and has extensive experience raising venture capital funding (including from top-tier investors such as Andreessen Horowitz).
+Previously, she was cofounder and CTO at Tindie, which she sold, and founded and sat on several advisory boards for startups and large multibillion-dollar nonprofits.
 Julia holds a BS with honors and an MS in computer science from the University of North Carolina, where her research focused on operating systems, including building a distributed system that allowed peer-to-peer data sharing from internet browser caches in low connectivity.
 She is an avid athlete and former collegiate rower and is always trying to squeeze a run in (even if it’s just chasing her young daughter).

 Comments on this page are now closed.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com